The Prince of Peace — Isaiah 9:6

 If the verbs are past tense and the passage is about events in Isaiah’s own day, who is this child?
 The strongest candidate is King Hezekiah, the son of Ahaz.

+Consider the evidence.
 Hezekiah literally sat on the throne of David (Isaiah 9:7).
 He brought peace and justice to Judah.
-He cleansed the temple, restored the holy days, and defeated the Philistines (2 Chronicles 29–32).
-During his reign, Yahuah supernaturally destroyed the Assyrian army (2 Kings 18–19; Isaiah 36–37).
-Scripture says of him: “He trusted in Yahuah the God of Israel; so that after him was none like him among all the kings of Judah” (2 Kings 18:5).
+He cleansed the temple, restored the holy days, and defeated the Philistines (II Chronicles 29–32).
+During his reign, Yahuah supernaturally destroyed the Assyrian army that had threatened to wipe out Judah (II Kings 18–19; Isaiah 36–37).
+Scripture says of him: “He trusted in Yahuah the God of Israel; so that after him was none like him among all the kings of Judah, nor among those who were before him” (II Kings 18:5).

 Even his name connects.
 “Hezekiah” (Chizkiyahu) comes from chazak (“strong, mighty”) and Yah (the divine name).
-It means “Mighty is Yahuah” — the same meaning as “El Gibbor” in Isaiah 9:6.
+It means “Mighty is Yahuah” or “Yahuah gives strength.”
+Notice the parallel: “El Gibbor” means “Mighty God.”
+The name Hezekiah carries the same meaning as the title in Isaiah 9:6.

 4.5 — The New Testament Never Uses This Verse to Prove Deity